Assessing Extrapolation of Peaks Over Thresholds with Martingale Testing: POT Models for Extrapolation

 \item \textbf{Target 2} is the expected number of times per model run that at least 6 of the 25 sites exceed 5.7 Leadbetters.
 We define $y_t^{(2)}$ as the 6th largest value across the 25 locations at time $t$, with threshold $T_2 = 5.7$.

 \item \textbf{Target 3} is the expected number of times per model run that at least 3 of the 25 sites exceed 5 Leadbetters for a run of at least two consecutive days.
-We define $y_t^{(3.1)}$ (resp. $y_t^{(3.2)}$) as the 3rd largest value across the 25 locations at time $t$ (resp. $t+1$), then $y_t^{(3)}$ as $\min(y_t^{(3.1)}, y_t^{(3.2)})$, with threshold $T_3 = 5$. \end{itemize} Our univariate formulation for target $i$ is the expected number of times per model run that $y_t^{(i)} \ge T_i$.
+We define $y_t^{(3.1)}$ (resp. $y_t^{(3.2)}$) as the 3rd largest value across the 25 locations at time $t$ (resp. $t+1$), then $y_t^{(3)}$ as $\min(y_t^{(3.1)}, y_t^{(3.2)})$, with threshold $T_3 = 5$. \end{itemize} Our univariate formulation for Target $i$ is the expected number of times per model run that $y_t^{(i)} \ge T_i$.
+Note that our definition of Target 3 slightly differs from the initial one of the organizers; indeed, if $y_t^{(3)}>5$ and $y_{t+1}^{(3)}>5$, then we would count two occurences, while the organizers count only one.
+We do that approximation because of our i.i.d. assumption presented in Section~\ref{sec:pot_modeling}.
 The three targets, along with their respective thresholds, are displayed in Figure~\ref{fig:targets_univariate}.

 In addition, defining $ \overline{y}_t^{(3)} = \sqrt{(y_t^{(3.1)})^2 + (y_t^{(3.2)})^2}, $ it can be observed in Figure~\ref{fig:target3_aux} that for a sufficiently large $u$, the conditional distribution of